July 29th, 2018

 We had to get moving fast to achieve our meet-up goal, so I ate an apple while walking the last mile.
 I was blown away again when I got to Skybird’s parent’s setup.
 They had opened the back of their trunk to reveal soda, beer, sandwiches, chips, salsa, guacamole, raspberries, blackberries, oranges, and watermelon.
 And they had already started feeding hikers before we arrived.
 A small crowd of hungry mouths had gathered.

 It was very cute seeing how happy the daughter and parent reunion was.
 It reminded me of when I took a few zeros at my parents home, off the CO trail.
 Parents just love feeding stray hikers.
 I was quickly adopted and it was great.

 Skybird and Mom (Shelly)

 Dad (Ray) feeding the 6 hungry mouths of the Strawbridge family.

 Taylor later arrived, along with the Strawbridge family.
 It was great getting to share their stories for awhile.
 We are all so impressed by a family that can hike thousands of miles together.
 After eating most of their food, we (Skybird, Spatz, and I) squeezed into the back of the ‘rents car and went into town, Trout Lake.
+Taylor continued on, anxious to get to Oregon.
 I had decided to go plug into society for a night.
 Really, I wanted to try the famous huckleberry milkshakes that the town is famous for.
 Also, it was fun hanging out with Skybird’s family.
 Shelly and Ray were just so welcoming and sweet.